 About my two darling rescue mutts

 A nice man found Minnie Mae wandering along with her brother on Melrose Ave, in West Hollywood when she was an 8-week old puppy.
-(She’s 9-years old now) My daughter met him when he came into a restaurant she was working at.
+My daughter met him when he came into a restaurant she was working at.
 They got into a conversation and he told her about the puppies.

 He wanted to keep the male and give away the female.
 My daughter said she was looking for a dog to give me as a birthday present and that she might be interested.
 She met Minnie Mae, who was a dirty 2 lb mess from wandering around, took her home, gave her a bath and brought her to my house.
 I immediately fell in love.
 The vet thought she was a MinPin mix, but I swore she was part Gremlin.

-Louie showed up when Doug was taking Minnie Mae on a walk.
+Louie showed up one day when my SO was taking Minnie Mae on a walk.
 He didn’t have a collar and clearly wasn’t fixed.
-Doug was afraid he’d get run over in the street so he called me in a panic, not knowing what to do.
-(He doesn’t deal with crisis well.)
+Afraid he’d get run over in the street, he called me in a panic, not knowing what to do.
 We brought Louie home, put signs up in the neighborhood, and waited a week until someone called to claim him.
 A week later he showed up again.
 We took him back to the woman’s house and 2 days later, she showed up with Louie and all his things.
 She asked if we could keep him because she worked all day and neighbors taunted him with fireworks in the yard.

 The thought of him being tortured like that was heartbreaking so we said okay.
-We planned to find him a good home, but Doug fell in love with him so he’s been with us ever since.
-Our vet estimated he was 4 years old (he’s now 13) and we had him fixed so he wouldn’t roam.
+We planned to find him a good home, but Doug fell in love with him.
+Our vet estimated he was 4 years old at the time and we had him fixed so he wouldn’t roam.
 He tried a couple of times and once ran across a busy street, practically giving me a heart attack, but by some miracle survived.
 The vet guessed he was a chihuahua mix, but later another vet insisted he was a rat terrier.
 After looking at dog photos online, we were convinced the 2nd vet was right.

 Dog DNA surprises